Alright back to work you lazy sows.

+Readers are encouraged to apply these techniques to all markets.
 Markets fluctuate between two states—balance and discovery.
 Discovery is an explosive directional move and can last for months.
-In theory, the longer the compression leading up to a break, the more order flow energy to push the discovery phase.
+In theory, the longer the compression leading up to a break in balance, the more order flow energy to push the discovery phase.

 V. INDEX MODEL